Thursday, December 24, 2020

 wedgewood Running Foal, and florentine Five-Gaiter

 Which brings us to the purported vintage Christmas decorators.
 By the late 1990s, a few collectors reported rumors of Christmas decorators possibly spotted when they or someone they knew were children in the 1960s.
-These models were either dappled red and green much like the florentine and copenhagen models, or they were solid red and green with white points like the gold charm and wedgewood decorators.
-Nancy Young mentions these observations in her Breyer Molds and Models books with some skepticism, and interestingly, there is no mention of them at all in Marney Walerius' book published several years earlier.
-Marney did not shy away from including information that trended more toward rumor than observed fact, and it's interesting to me that the Christmas decorator rumor was apparently not circulating at that time.
-I myself never heard it until I read about it in Nancy's book though I was familiar with other persistant hobby rumors at that time (more on those in a future post).
+These models were supposedly either dappled red and green much like the florentine and copenhagen models, or they were solid red and green with white points like the gold charm and wedgewood decorators.
+Nancy Young mentions these observations in her Breyer Molds and Models books with a good deal of skepticism, and interestingly, she notes that there is no mention of them at all in Marney Walerius' book published several years earlier.

 1964 decorator dealer sheet